 What is the benefit of going on a women-only yoga and surfing retreat?

 As a Muslim woman, I prefer women-only activities because I feel less restricted.
 Women from other faiths who were on the retreat felt the same way as well.
 It was just comfortable to be with other women.

 We were just ourselves without the added pressure of having men around.
 It was also nice to just talk to other women and hear out their experiences and life stories.
 A lot of the ladies who come on this women’s surf camp end up becoming friends especially if they live close to each other.

 This retreat was a great experience to have and I particularly loved these things:

 - Everything is included: food, lessons, transportation, and accommodation.
 That made life so much easier.
 There was no pressure or stress of figuring anything out.
-It was all planned in this surf and yoga holidays.
+It was all planned in this surf and yoga holiday.

 - The yoga was in the One Life Lodge villa – aka this women’s surf camp headquarters – so I did not even have to change from my PJs and that was great.

-- The female staffs were such beautiful souls and all of them are so passionate about surfing, which charges the place with positive energy and reinforces the surfing love.
+- The female staffs were such beautiful souls and all of them are so passionate about surfing, which charges the place with positive energy and reinforces surfing love.

 Are you a surfer chick looking for a women’s retreat?
 Then this yoga surf retreat in the Algarve, Portugal, might be all you need!